 A few months ago, my husband and I threw out our outdoor grill, and though it was a sad, sad loss it was a necessity.
 We’re moving soon, and since the thing was rusty, crusty and all kinds of beat up after years of use, we decided it would be less of a burden to toss it and buy a new one later.
 But, the time to move came, went and became delayed, and without a grill we were itching every hour for a juicy grilled burger and an excuse to make the crispiest, most delicious oven-baked potato fries ever to go with it.

 With our tiny, shiny new grill, now we have that excuse and can enjoy the spring and summer grilling that has become synonymous with this time of year.
 Hooray, huzzah, rejoice!

 Thanks to Annie at Annie’s Eats, the perfect potato fry became a reality with this simple recipe she shared from Cook’s Illustrated.
 First, cut your potatoes into wedges (see this quick video on how to do it right), soak them in hot water and pat dry.
 Then, coat your baking sheet with oil, salt and pepper and bake for a little over half an hour, flipping once.
 Drain the grease with a paper towel, plate and enjoy these perfect fries – Crispy on the outside, soft on the inside and great with a burger!

 Now that I know how to do potato fries the right way, I’ll never be going back to the less-than-crispy burger companions that I used to make.
 Try these for yourself and I’m sure you’d agree!

-3 russet potatoes (about 24 oz. total), peeled and cut lengthwise into even sized wedges
+- 3 russet potatoes, peeled and cut lengthwise into wedges